datawire/ambassador-docs/docs/emissary/pre-release/tutorials/dev-portal-tutorial.md

   }
   ```

-1. Change the prefix back to `/backend/` so that you can later use the `Mapping`
+1. Change the prefix back to `/backend/` so that you can later use the `AmbassadorMapping`
 with other tutorials.

 ## Developer API documentation